Yes, America's Anchorman is away for a few days, having a well-deserved break this week.

 Wondering how the hell you can get back to the airport parking lot.

-And the associated announcing a rally for the next step.
+And the Associated announcing a rally for the next step.

-But this is the this is the thing, Mr. Snardly.
+But this is the thing, Mr. Snurdley.

 Danny Spriggs, the AP's vice president for global security.